Cocofeat/TBraTS/README.md

 ## Data Preprocess (BraTS 2019 & BraTS 2020)
 After downloading the dataset from [here](https://ipp.cbica.upenn.edu/), data preprocessing is needed which is to convert the .nii files as .pkl files and realize date normalization.

-Follow the [TransBTS](https://github.com/Wenxuan-1119/TransBTS) in the `python3 preprocess.py` and my folder in the data/preprocessBraTS.py
+Follow the `python3 data/preprocessBraTS.py ` which is referenced from the [TransBTS](https://github.com/Wenxuan-1119/TransBTS/blob/main/data/preprocess.py)

 ## Training & Testing
-Run the `python3 trainTBraTS.py ` : your own backbone with our framework(U/V/AU/TransBTS)\\
+Run the `python3 trainTBraTS.py ` : your own backbone with our framework(U/V/AU/TransBTS)

 Run the `python3 train.py ` : the backbone without our framework

 ##  :fire: NEWS :fire: